Slate industry in Wales: Beginnings

 The slate deposits of Wales belong to three geological series: Cambrian, Ordovician and Silurian.
 The Cambrian deposits run south-west from Conwy to near Criccieth; these deposits were quarried in the Penrhyn and Dinorwig quarries and in the Nantlle Valley.
 There are smaller outcrops elsewhere, for example on Anglesey.
 The Ordovician deposits run south-west from Betws-y-Coed to Porthmadog; these were the deposits mined at Blaenau Ffestiniog.
 There is another band of Ordovician slate further south, running from Llangynnog to Aberdyfi, quarried mainly in the Corris area, with a few outcrops in south-west Wales, notably Pembrokeshire.
 The Silurian deposits are mainly further east in the Dee valley and around Machynlleth.

-The virtues of slate as a building and roofing material have been recognized since the Roman period.
+The virtues of slate as a building and roofing material have been recognised since the Roman period.
 The Roman fort at Segontium, Caernarfon, was originally roofed with tiles, but the later levels contain numerous slates, used for both roofing and flooring.
 The nearest deposits are about five miles (8 km) away in the Cilgwyn area, indicating that the slates were not used merely because they were available on-site.
 During the mediaeval period, there was small-scale quarrying of slate in several areas.
 The Cilgwyn quarry in the Nantlle Valley dates from the 12th century, and is thought to be the oldest in Wales.
 The first record of slate quarrying in the neighbourhood of the later Penrhyn Quarry was in 1413, when a rent-roll of Gwilym ap Griffith records that several of his tenants were paid 10 pence each for working 5,000 slates.
 Aberllefenni Slate Quarry may have started operating as a slate mine as early as the 14th century.
 The earliest confirmed date of operating dates from the early 16th century when the local house Plas Aberllefenni was roofed in slates from this quarry.